2020 Nevada caucus: Bernie Sanders leads the pack, according to early entrance polls

 This is a breaking news update.
 A previous version of this story can be found below.

-"Our goal is to get results as soon as possible," Perez sad.
+"Our goal is to get results as soon as possible," said Democratic National Committee Chairman Tom Perez.
 "But also, first and foremost, to get it right."

 "Nevada represents an opportunity for these candidates to demonstrate their appeal to a larger swath of our country," said state Attorney General Aaron Ford, a Democrat who is not endorsing a candidate.